reza-dev20/NewsApp/README.md

 # NewsApp
-this a news app that uses MVVM architecture pattern and written in kotlin.
+This is a news application that uses MVVM architecture pattern And written in kotlin